ncihtan/htan_missing_manual/data_access/cds_cgc.md

 # Accessing CRDC Data in SB-CGC

-[Seven Bridges Cancer Genomics Cloud (SB-CGC)](https://www.cancergenomicscloud.org/) is a cloud platform for the analysis and storage of large cancer datasets.
+ <a href="https://www.cancergenomicscloud.org" target="_blank" rel="noopener noreferrer">Seven Bridges Cancer Genomics Cloud (SB-CGC)</a> is a cloud platform for the analysis and storage of large cancer datasets.
 There are two mechanisms for transferring HTAN data from the NCI's Cancer Research Data Commons (CRDC) to SB-CGC:

-1. Direct export from the CDRC General Commons (GC) [Portal](https://general.datacommons.cancer.gov/#/data).
+1. Direct export from the CDRC General Commons (GC)  <a href="https://general.datacommons.cancer.gov/#/data" target="_blank" rel="noopener noreferrer">Portal</a>.
 2. Export via a Data Repository Service (DRS) Manifest.

 !!!
 Access Requirements
-**SB-CGC** Data access via Seven Bridges Cancer Genomics Cloud (SB-CGC) requires a CGC account [[register here](https://docs.cancergenomicscloud.org/docs/sign-up-for-the-cgc)].
-For further information on using SB-CGC resources including programmatic access options, you can explore their [online documentation](https://docs.cancergenomicscloud.org/docs).\
+**SB-CGC** Data access via Seven Bridges Cancer Genomics Cloud (SB-CGC) requires a CGC account  <a href="https://docs.cancergenomicscloud.org/docs/sign-up-for-the-cgc" target="_blank" rel="noopener noreferrer">[register here]</a>.
+For further information on using SB-CGC resources including programmatic access options, you can explore their <a href="https://docs.cancergenomicscloud.org/docs" target="_blank" rel="noopener noreferrer">online documentation</a>.\
 **Access-controlled data** To download access-controlled files, you must first complete a [dbGAP request](db_gap.md).
 !!!